erikgna/lunrjs/presentation.md

 ## Slide 1

-### First we need to understand the problem.

-On a common frontend, for a simple search we usually need to call a backend API, add Elasticsearch, maintain infra, deal with latency.
+First we need to understand the problem, in a common frontend, for a simple search we usually need to call a backend API, add Elasticsearch, maintain infra, deal with latency.
+And for small and medium datasets, this may be overkill.
-A ‘simple search’ requires infra, cost, latency, and complexity.
-For small and medium datasets, this may be overkill.

 ## Slide 2

-We have a few options, the first one is to use a simple array with a filter function.
+We have a few options, first is to use a simple array with a filter function.
 It works for tiny data, but has no ranking or fuzzy search.

-Or we can use Elasticsearch, it's powerful and scalable, but it's heavy, costs money, and requires maintenance.
+Second we could use Elasticsearch, it's powerful and scalable, but it's heavy, costs money, and requires maintenance.

 Finally, we can use LunrJS, it runs on the browser, fast, simple, and zero infra.

 ## Slide 3

-Lunr.js is a small JS lib that brings search engine capabilities to the browser.

-It has full-text search, relevance ranking, tokenization + stemming, works offline, and has no dependencies.
+Lunr.js is a small JS lib, it has full-text search, relevance ranking, tokenization + stemming, works offline, and has no dependencies.

 Something like a mini Elasticsearch running on our frontend.

 ## Slide 4

-It works in a few steps, first we need to add documents to the index.
+It works in a few steps.

+First we need to add documents to the index.
 It will tokenize the text, normalize it, and stem it.
 It allows us to match words even if they’re slightly different.

 The second step is to build the index.
 We use a inverted index to store the words and the documents that contain them.

 The third step is to score the results by relevance, rare words that are frequent in a document get a higher score, common words get a lower score.

 The fourth step is to process the query, it will tokenize the query, look up the tokens in the inverted index, combine the matches, and rank the results by score.

 Finally, the index is built in JavaScript, stored in memory, and queries are executed instantly.

 ## Slide 5